NIFTy-PPL/JAXbind/paper/paper.md

 Therefore, the current interface of `jax_op` is, for simplicity, restricted to first derivatives.
 In the future, the interface could be easily expanded if specific use cases require higher order derivatives.

-In scientific computing, linear functions such as spherical harmonic transformations are widespread.
+In scientific computing, linear functions such as, e.g., spherical harmonic transformations are widespread.
-If the function $f$ is linear, differentiation becomes much simpler.
+If the function $f$ is linear, differentiation becomes trivial.
-Specifically for a linear $f$, the pushforward respectively the `jvp` of $f$ is identical to $f$ itself and independent of the position at which it is computed.
+Specifically for a linear function $f$, the pushforward respectively the `jvp` of $f$ is identical to $f$ itself and independent of the position at which it is computed.
 Expressed in formulas $\partial f(x)(dx) = f(dx)$ if $f$ is linear in $x$.
 Analogously, the pullback respectively the `vjp` becomes independent of the initial position and is given by the linear transposed of $f$, thus $(\partial f(x))^{T}(dy) = f^T(dy)$.
 Also, all higher order derivatives can be expressed in terms of $f$ and its transpose.